gcanti/tcomb-form/GUIDE.md

   disabled: maybe(Boolean), // should be disabled
   error: maybe(Label),      // should show an error
   hasError: maybe(Boolean), // if true should show an error state
-  help: maybe(Label),       // should show an help message
+  help: maybe(Label),       // should show a help message
   label: maybe(Label),      // should show a label
   onChange: Function,       // should call this function with the changed value
   path: Array,              // the path of this field with respect to the form root